 - FPPD Boot Delay- You can add a delay to booting up the FPP.
 This is helpful if you power down all components in your show, like routers and switches, and turn them on all at the same time.
 FPP could start before the routers and/or switches have had a chance to fully initialize which can cause communication errors.
 If you are not powering down your routers and/or switches, then leave the default setting of 0s. - BeagleBone LEDs-The BeagleBone series of SBCs have 4 LEDs on the board and the function of each can be controlled or turned off.
 You can change the default settings for the LEDs, the most common change is to disable them if the lights might be distracting.
-It is recommended to keep the defaults.
-(This option is only available on BeagleBone based FPP devices.) - Geographic Location- If you want to use the Sunrise or Sunset option of scheduling your Playlist to start or end, then you will need to enter your location in Latitude and Longitude.
+It is recommended to keep the defaults. (\This option is only available on BeagleBone based FPP devices.) - Geographic Location- If you want to use the Sunrise or Sunset option of scheduling your Playlist to start or end, then you will need to enter your location in Latitude and Longitude.
 You can get this information by clicking on the Lookup Location button, but depending on your internet provider, this information could be incorrect, so verify if you use this option.
 You can also get your information by entering your address into LatLong.net or GoogleMaps.com.
 If you use Google Maps, then after you enter your address, the Latitude and Longitude will be in the address bar after the @ symbol.
 The Latitude is listed first and then the Longitude.
 Make sure to use the - sign if it is indicated.
-You can double check the entry by clicking on the View Location button and verify that the coordinates are correct. - Kiosk Frontend- This can be used if you want the FPP device to be fully standalone but requires that you have a monitor and keyboard connected to your Pi (this won't work on a BeagleBone based system.)
-This is not a normal configuration.
+You can double check the entry by clicking on the View Location button and verify that the coordinates are correct. - OS Password- You can set the OS password through this option.
+The OS password is used to gain access to the OS through programs such as SSH.
+The default value of falcon is recommended. - SSH Keys- This will allow you to configure SSH keys to use in your shell program to authenticate the user through a key instead of using a password.(\This option is only available on BeagleBone based FPP devices.) - Enable rsync- This option will allow this FPP devices to receive files from other FPP devices via the rsync method, such as transferring files from the MultiSync page.